seam/examples/booking/readme.md

 * ./bin/updatetool (may have to run it twice if it's not already installed)
 * GlassFish Server Open Source Edition > Available Add-ons > Hibernate JPA
 * Install

+## Running integration tests

+The integration tests are based on Arquillian (http://arquillian.org)

+With JBoss AS started, you can run the tests using the following command:

+    mvn test -Pitest-jbossas-remote

+With GlassFish 3.1 started, you can run the tests using the following command:

+    mvn test -Pitest-glassfish-remote